dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

     * On entrypoint node the information is sourced from `ProjectEvaluationStartedEventArgs`
     * On worker node this is received from `RequestBuilder.BuildProject`
 * `BuildCheckManager` calls Configuration module and gets information for all analyzers in it's registry
-    * Analyzers with issues in configuration (communicated via `BuildCheckConfigurationException`) will be deregistered for the rest of the build.
+    * Analyzers with issues in configuration (communicated via `BuildCheckConfigurationException`) will issue an error and then be deregistered for the rest of the build.
-    * Global configuration issue (communicated via `BuildCheckConfigurationException`) will lead to defuncting whole BuildCheck.
+    * Global configuration issue (communicated via `BuildCheckConfigurationException`) will issue an error and then entirely disable BuildCheck.
 * `BuildCheckManager` instantiates all newly enabled analyzers and updates configuration for all allready instantiated analyzers.
 * At that point of time analyzers are prepared for receiving data and performing their work.
 MSBuild will start calling `BuildCheckManager` callbacks (mostly pumping `BuildEventArgs`), passed data will be transalted into BuildCheck OM and passed to analyzers.
 * Analyzers may decide to report results of their findings (via `BuildCopDataContext.ReportResult`), the infrastructure will then perform post-processing (filter out reports for `Rule`s that are disabled, set the severity based on configuration) and send the result via the standard MSBuild logging infrastructure.